d3x0r/STFRPhysics/AI/Revised/HPF_recovery_of_physical_constants.md

 ### 2.7.4 The displacement composition picture

-Each nucleon contributes $r_0^3$ of support volume (Appendix B.5).
+Each nucleon contributes $r_0^3$ of support volume.
 The total displacement field of a body is the sum of individual nucleon contributions:

 $$\Sigma(r) = \sum_i \frac{G\,m_i}{c^2\,|\mathbf{r} - \mathbf{r}_i|}$$